joseluikis/Data-Analyst-Project---Videoclub/README.md

-# 🎬 Data Analyst Project – Videoclub (Sakila Database)
+# 🎬 Data Analyst Project – Videoclub

 ## 📌 Overview
 This project was developed to analyze the performance of a movie rental business using the Sakila database.